 It felt a bit odd to be walking a trail flanked by farmers fields, but it was also a nice break from being in the city.
 Soon though, the paved trail ended and we found ourselves on a nicely worn path through a beautifully wooded area:

-By now the rain had eased up and the ground was wet but not soaked, so it made for a very nice, leisurely hike.
+By now the rain had lessened, and the ground was wet but not soaked.
+So it made for a very nice, leisurely hike.
 Very quickly, the geography began to change, and we could see where “Little Switzerland” gets its nickname.
 We passed streams, massive boulders, and rocky outcroppings.

 There were even some small rock shelters along the way.
-This rock shelter is called “Schelmenlay.”
+This rock shelter is “Schelmenlay.”

 The trail, for the most part, wasn’t difficult, but there were sections with inclines, declines, and stairs, so our legs got a good workout.

-At one point, I stopped my husband who was walking ahead of me and pointed out the “face” I saw in the rock:
+At one point, I stopped and pointed out the “face” I saw in the rock to Mark:

 Around lunchtime, we could hear what sounded like an air raid siren in the distance.
 We realized we were only about 750 meters from Mullerthal, so it must have come from there.
 Our destination was getting close!